Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: Lipschitz continuity of the solution map

-\textbf{Case 2: $d=3$.} The proof for $d=3$ follows the same lines upon modifying the space-time norms so that the pairs of exponents are Strichartz admissible for $d=3$.
-In particular, one relies on the endpoint Strichartz estimate \eqref{eq:Strichartz gradient} to bound $\nabla\psi_2\in L^2([0,T];L^6(\R^3))$. \end{proof}
+for all $t\in [0,T_1]$.
+Note that $T_1$ only depends on $M$, one may hence iterate the procedure $N:=\lceil \frac{T}{T_1}\rceil$ times to cover the time interval $[0,T]$.
+This completes the case $d=2$. \\ \textbf{Case 2: $d=3$.} The proof for $d=3$ follows the same lines upon modifying the space-time norms so that the pairs of exponents are Strichartz admissible for $d=3$.
+In particular, one relies on the endpoint Strichartz estimate \eqref{eq:Strichartz gradient} to bound $\nabla\psi_2\in L^2([0,T];L^6(\R^3))$. \end{proof} If the solutions are global, i.e. $T^{\ast}(\mathcal{O}_{ R})=+\infty$, then Theorem \ref{thm:lipschitz} extends to the following. \begin{corollary} Under the Assumptions of Theorem \ref{thm:lipschitz}, if in addition $f$ is such that \eqref{eq:NLS} is globally well-posed then for any $R>0$, $T>0$, there exists $C>0$ such that for all $\psi_0^i\in\Eb(\R^d)$, where $i=1,2$, with $\En(\psi_i)\leq R$ the respective unique solutions $\psi_i\in C(\R,\Eb(\R^d))$ satisfy \eqref{eq:Lipschitz main}. \end{corollary}